 A PPN issued against the respondent when released from custody under s101A is not taken to be an application for a Protection Order (see s112(2)).
-The court will need to be satisfied that a PPN and a DV1 Application have both been personally served on the respondent before making a final order in the absence of the respondent where the PPN was issued under s101A.
+The court will need to be satisfied that a PPN and a DV1 Form (Application for a Protection Order) have both been personally served on the respondent before making a final order in the absence of the respondent where the PPN was issued under s101A.